-- Developing, supporting and delivering undergraduate teaching and associated assessments - Demonstrable track record in research (e.g. contribution to publications, presentations at conferences, income generation). - Management of personal tasks to actively contribute to the running and development of teaching, reach-out and research programmes and other institutional projects.
+- Developing, supporting and delivering undergraduate teaching and associated assessments. - Demonstrable track record in research (e.g. contribution to publications, presentations at conferences, income generation, grant applications).

 Key Knowledge and Expertise:

 - Possess sufficient breadth or depth of specialist knowledge in areas of bioanalytical and pharmaceutical sciences to develop and deliver both general and discipline-specific teaching and learning activities, reach-out and research programmes. - Supervision of undergraduate and/or postgraduate research projects - Awareness of health and safety issues related to laboratory teaching and research activities.